Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Intensive Outpatient Programs (IOPs)

 IOPs allow you to live at home while attending treatment, which consists of multiple therapy groups and often occurs over the course of weeks.
-IOPs are another available option for outpatient treatment, while you can remain living at home and attending to other social obligations.
+IOPs are another available option for outpatient treatment, while you can remain living at home and attend to other social obligations.

 Outpatient Therapy

+Outpatient therapy services are most appropriate if you have a stable home environment and can fully abstain from your substance of choice.
 While working with a therapist over time, you can continue developing skills related to emotional regulation and relapse prevention techniques to aid in your recovery.

 Do I Need a Detox Center?